jksinamo/sampleCode/Hyperlink Analysis/README.md

     - Sample query 1 (in your csv file): ('test' and 'bool') or 'boolean'
     - Sample query 2 (in your csv file): 'what' and 'is' or 'this'
     - Sample query 3 (in your csv file): 'might as well get a sentence' and 'is' or 'this'
 - Number of concurrent crawling : Technically, it can be set to 100, however for the purpose of this testing stage, limit is set to 4.
-The avaiability will depend on your machine.
+The availability will depend on your machine.
 - Edges filename : filename of your edges file
 - Nodes filename : filename of your nodes file